Bacterial capsule

-The bacteria capsule is a large structure common to many bacteria.
+The bacterial capsule is a large structure common to many bacteria.
 It is a polysaccharide layer that lies outside the cell envelope, and is thus deemed part of the outer envelope of a bacterial cell.
 It is a well-organized layer, not easily washed off, and it can be the cause of various diseases.

 The capsule—which can be found in both gram negative and gram-positive bacteria—is different from the second lipid membrane – bacterial outer membrane, which contains lipopolysaccharides and lipoproteins and is found only in gram-negative bacteria.
 When the amorphous viscid secretion (that makes up the capsule) diffuses into the surrounding medium and remains as a loose undemarcated secretion, it is known as a slime layer.
 Capsule and slime layer are sometimes summarized under the term glycocalyx.

 Composition

 Most bacterial capsules are composed of polysaccharide, but some species use other materials, such as poly-D-glutamic acid in Bacillus anthracis.
 Because most capsules are so tightly packed, they are difficult to stain because most standard stains cannot penetrate the capsule.
 To visualize encapsulated bacteria using a microscope, a sample is treated with a dark stain, such as India ink.
 The structure of the capsule prevents the stain from penetrating the cell.
 When viewed, bacterial capsules appear as a bright halo around the cell on a dark background.